commial/experiments/windows-defender/ASR/README.md

 The rules are configured through the registry key `HKLM\Software\Policies\Microsoft\Windows Defender\Windows Defender Exploit Guard\ASR\Rules`.

-For instance, to enabled the rule "Use advanced protection against ransomware" (GUID `c1db55ab-c21a-4637-bb3f-a12568109d35`), one add a registry value `c1db55ab-c21a-4637-bb3f-a12568109d35` set to `1`, to the aforementioned registry key.
+For instance, to enable the rule "Use advanced protection against ransomware" (GUID `c1db55ab-c21a-4637-bb3f-a12568109d35`), one adds a registry value `c1db55ab-c21a-4637-bb3f-a12568109d35` set to `1`, to the aforementioned registry key.

 As expected, on `Windows Defender Service` start, one can observe the key reading from `MsMpEng`, the Windows Defender engine:
 ![](img/procmon_msmpeng.png)